 The group works to implement progressive change while taking into account socio-economic, environmental, and scientific recommendations.

-TUPA members (as shown above) are joined by Earthworm France as coordinator and a number of organisations who contribute their valuable expertise of the tuna industry.
+TUPA members (as shown above) are joined by Earthworm France as coordinators and a number of organisations who contribute their valuable expertise of the tuna industry.
 Contributors currently are WWF France, the FIAC (Federation of Preserved Food Industries), Orthongel (French organisation of frozen tuna producers), the GTA (Global Tuna Alliance), and the IPNLF (International Pole & Line Foundation).
 Their role is to provide a critical view of the group's orientations and actions.
-Therefore, these organisations can advise, make suggestions and challenge the group's strategy.
+Therefore, these organisations can advise, make suggestions, and challenge the group's strategy.

 Since its launch in September 2018, the Tuna Protection Alliance's ambition is organised around two major axes: